Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) a Member and another Member;

-   2. a Member and one of the units of the Association;
+   b) a Member and one of the units of the Association;

-   3. one unit of the Association and another unit of the Association; or
+   c) one unit of the Association and another unit of the Association; or

-   4. a Member and the Association.
+   d) a Member and the Association.

 2. A Member must not initiate a grievance procedure in relation to a matter that is the subject of a disciplinary procedure until the disciplinary procedure has been completed.